elopio/docs/source/includes/_constants.md

 Gas limit used when calling `augur.trading.tradeUntilAmountIsZero`.

+### augur.constants.TRADE_GAS_BUFFER (BigNumber)

+Buffer used by `augur.trading.tradeUntilAmountIsZero` when estimating gas for filling orders.
+This is used to account for the fluctuation in the cost of fills.

 ### augur.constants.TRADE_GROUP_ID_NUM_BYTES (number)

 Number of bytes that comprise a trade group ID.
 (Trade group IDs are used by Augur's UI to uniquely identify a trade.)

+### augur.constants.WORST_CASE_FILL (Object)

+Description pending.

 ### augur.constants.ZERO (BigNumber)